Reshape Your Breasts With Mastopexy in Austin

 We've compiled detailed post-operative care instructions to best equip our cosmetic surgery patients throughout their recovery process.
 To ensure the best and safest recovery, your plan encompasses appropriate prescriptions and clear directions towards maintaining your comfort to get you back to normal life and activity as soon as possible.
 Individual patients respond uniquely, and the type of procedure may differ, but these basic guidelines will help you along your journey.Download Post-Operative Care Guides

-The incisions allow Dr. Fisher access to trim away excess, loose skin while shifting the fullness of the breast upward.
+The incisions allow your surgeon to access to trim away excess, loose skin while shifting the fullness of the breast upward.
 The nipple will also be repositioned when appropriate to create a natural look on your newly lifted breasts.
 If implants will be placed, they can also be put into the breast pocket at this time, using the same incisions to minimize post-surgical scarring.
 A reduction can also be performed simultaneously as the lift to produce the complete results with just one surgery.

 Breast lifts usually take one to two hours to complete, depending on the amount of correction required and whether you will have other procedures done at the same time.
-After reshaping and lifting your breasts, Dr. Fisher will close the incisions with layers of absorbable hidden sutures and sealed with surgical tape or medical glue.
+After reshaping and lifting your breasts, the incisions will be closed with layers of absorbable hidden sutures and sealed with surgical tape or medical glue.
 Your chest is then wrapped in an ace bandage or a surgical bra to provide ample support while the breasts start to heal.
-Dr. Fisher performs the procedure on an outpatient basis, but you will need someone to drive you home and remain with you for the first day to make sure the initial portion of your recovery proceeds without complications.
+The procedure is performed on an outpatient basis, but you will need someone to drive you home and remain with you for the first day to make sure the initial portion of your recovery proceeds without complications.

 Recovery and Long-Lasting Results

 All surgery results in a scar along the incision.
 Scars tend to vary from person to person, depending on genetics, race and skin condition.
 Other factors that affect the appearance of scars include incision placement, suturing and the best evidence-based practices in postoperative care.
-Dr. Fisher utilizes all these techniques, taking care to place incisions in the right locations and use precise suturing methods to ensure optimal aesthetic results in your postoperative scarring.
-You can also speak to Dr. Fisher about post-surgery aftercare to further reduce the appearance of scars, like Embrace® Scar Therapy, topical silicone ointment, silicone scar treatment sheets, and sunblock use.
+Austin Plastic & Reconstrucive Surgery utilizes all these techniques, taking care to place incisions in the right locations and use precise suturing methods to ensure optimal aesthetic results in your postoperative scarring.
+You can also speak to Dr. Fisher or Dr. Kurtovic about post-surgery aftercare to further reduce the appearance of scars, like Embrace® Scar Therapy, topical silicone ointment, silicone scar treatment sheets, and sunblock use.

 The Body You Had, The Body You Want